-As a Medicare health plan, SeniorCare Advantage Platinum (PPO) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, SeniorCare Advantage Premium Rx (HMO) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-SeniorCare Advantage Platinum (PPO) will generally cover your medical care as long as:
+SeniorCare Advantage Premium Rx (HMO) will generally cover your medical care as long as:

 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a provider who is eligible to provide services under Original Medicare.
-As a member of our plan, you can receive your care from either a network provider or an out-of-network provider (for more about this, see Section 2 in this chapter). - The providers in our network are listed in the Provider Directory.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
+In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
+Here are three exceptions: